 Nationals of certain countries do not require a visa for entry into or short-term stays in Germany.
 The Federal Foreign Office (Auswärtiges Amt) provides detailed information on entry requirements into Germany for different countries.

-Overview of Different Types of Visas for Germany
+Overview of Different Residence Titles in Germany